bozoracle/bioinfprep.github.io/README.md

 # Millennial

-Millennial is a minimalist Jekyll theme for running a simple, clean, content-focused publishing platform for your publication site or blog through [Github Pages](https://pages.github.com/), or on your own server.
+Millennial is a minimalist Jekyll theme for running a simple, clean and content-focused publishing platform for your publication site or blog through [Github Pages](https://pages.github.com/), or on your own server.
 Everything that you will ever need to know about this Jekyll theme is included in the README below, which you can also find in [the demo site](https://lenpaul.github.io/Millennial/).

 ![alt text](https://user-images.githubusercontent.com/8409329/32801138-33a72030-c94a-11e7-8a62-6184e6df5a8f.png "Millennial Demo Image")